-Because diurnal fluctuations in river discharge can be large, and differing water travel times from subglacial outlet sites to the discharge monitoring site induces a lag between maximum daily discharge at subglacial discharge sites and the AK4 site outlet, we compare subglacial CH4 and CO2 concentrations to average daily discharge, calculated as the average of
+Watson River discharge estimates are therefore greater than the true discharge of our individual sampling locations, however we assume that discharge at the Isunnguata and Russell subglacial outlet sites is roughly proportional to Watson River discharge and exhibits similar temporal variability (Rennermalm et al., 2012).
+Because diurnal fluctuations in river discharge can be large, and differing water travel times from subglacial outlet sites to the Watson River mouth induces a lag of up to 8 hours between maximum daily discharge at subglacial discharge sites and the Watson River outlet, we compare subglacial CH4 and CO2 concentrations to average daily discharge, calculated as the average of hourly discharge estimates over the days on which subglacial discharge water samples were collected.
+Because no discharge information is available for Kiattut Sermiat, we assess discharge relationships at Watson River (Isunnguata and Russell) sites only.